roman-milk/roman-milk.github.io/suburban-underbelly.md

+===

- ****** Suburban Underbelly Ch.
-02 ****** byfastandsloppy© Dear reader; this is the second part of a four part group sex tale that also contains other flavors of sexual perversion.
+Dear reader; this is the second part of a four part group sex tale that also contains other flavors of sexual perversion.
 It is a work of fiction and is meant to be entertaining rather than enlightening or socially responsible.
 I will post the chapters 2 – 3 days apart.

  All characters are at least eighteen.